ciur/papermerge/docs/source/languages.rst

 Languages Support
 ===================

-Theorethically all languages supported by tesseract (over 130) can be supported.
+Theorethically all languages supported by tesseract (over 130) can be used.

 But for my own needs only two were needed:

     * German
     * English

-Thus, support for these two languages is provided.
+Thus, only support for these two languages is provided.
+Both localization (of user interface) and OCRing documents in german and english are basically hardcoded into the project.